-This striving after imitative expression, which one meets everywhere, is significant of the aim of nature, but is mere stenography.
+This striving after imitative expression, which one meets every where, is significant of the aim of nature, but is mere stenography.
 There are higher degrees, and nature has more splendid endowments for those whom she elects to a superior office; for the class of scholars or writers, who see connection where the multitude see fragments, and who are impelled to exhibit the facts in order, and so to supply the axis on which the frame of things turns.
 Nature has dearly at heart the formation of the speculative man, or scholar.
 It is an end never lost sight of, and is prepared in the original casting of things.
 He is no permissive or accidental appearance, but an organic agent, one of the estates of the realm, provided and prepared from of old and from everlasting, in the knitting and contexture of things.
 Presentiments, impulses, cheer him.
-There is a certain heat in the breast, which attends the perception of a primary truth, which is the shining of the spiritual sun down into the shaft of the mine.
-Every thought which dawns on the mind, in the moment of its emergency announces its own rank,-whether it is some whimsy, or whether it is a power.
+There is a certain heat in the breast which attends the perception of a primary truth, which is the shining of the spiritual sun down into the shaft of the mine.
+Every thought which dawns on the mine, in the moment of its emergence announces its own rank, - whether it is some whimsy, or whether it is a power.

 If he have his incitements, there is, on the other side, invitation and need enough of his gift.
-Society has, at all times, the same want, namely, of one sane man with adequate powers of expression to held up each object of monomania in its right relation.
-The ambitious and mercenary bring their last new mumbo-jumbo, whether tariff, Texas, railroad, Romanism, mesmerism, or California; and, by detaching the object from its relations, easily succeed in making it seen in a glare; and a multitude go mad about it, and they are not to be reproved or cured by the opposite multitude, who are kept from this particular insanity by an equal frenzy on another crochet.
-But let one man have the comprehensive eye that can replace this isolated prodigy in its right neighborhood and bearings,-the illusion vanishes, and the returning reason of the community thanks the reason of the monitor.

-The scholar is the man of the ages, but he must also wish, with other men, to stand well with his contemporaries.
-But there is a certain ridicule, among superficial people, thrown on the scholars or clerisy, which is of no import, unless the scholars heed it.
-In this country, the emphasis of conversation, and of public opinion, commends the practical man; and the solid portion of the community is named with significant respect in every circle.
+Society has, at all times, the same want, namely of one sane man with adequate powers of expression to hold up each object of monomania in its right relations.
+The ambitious and mercenary bring their last new mumbo-jumbo, whether tariff, Texas, railroad, Romanism, mesmerism, or California; and, by detaching the object from its relations, easily succeed in making it seen in a glare; and a multitude go mad about it, and they are not to be reproved or cured by the opposite multitude who are kept from this particular insanity by an equal frenzy on another crotchet.
+But let one man have the comprehensive eye that can replace this isolated prodigy in its right neighborhood and bearings, - the illusion vanishes, and the returning reason of the community thanks the reason of the monitor.x ridicule, among superficial people, thrown on the scholars or clerisy, which is of no import unless the scholar heed it.
+In this country, the emphasis of conversation and of public opinion commends the practical man; and the solid portion of the community is named with significant respect in every circle.
 Our people are of Bonaparte's opinion concerning ideologists.
 Ideas are subversive of social order and comfort, and at last make a fool of the possessor.
-It is believed, the ordering a cargo of goods from New York to Smyrna; or, the running up and down to procure a company of subscribers to set a-going five or ten thousand spindles; or, the negotiations of a caucus, and the practising on the prejudices and facility of country-people, to secure their votes in November,-is practical and commendable.
+It is believed, the ordering a cargo of goods from New York to Smyrna, or the running up and down to procure a company of subscribers to set a-going five or ten thousand spindles, or the negotiations of a caucus and the practising on the prejudices and facility of country-people to secure their votes in November, - is practical and commendable.